 The information provided may be different for covered and noncovered securities.
 For a description of covered securities, see the Instructions for Form 8949.
-For a covered security acquired with acquisition premium, your payer generally must report either (1) a net amount of OID that reflects the offset of OID by the amount of acquisition premium amortization for the year.
+For a covered security acquired with acquisition premium, your paver generally must report either (1) a net amount of OID that reflects the offset of OID by the amount of acquisition premium amortization for the year, or (2) a gross amount for both the OID and the acquisition premium amortization for the year.
 For a noncovered security acquired with acquisition premium, your payer is only required to report the gross amount of OID.

 Box 1.
 Shows the OID on a taxable obligation for the part of the year you owned it.
 Report the amount in box 1 as interest income on your income tax return.
-However, depending on the type of debt instrument, the issue or acquisition date, and other factors (for acquisition or bond premium, or the obligation is a stripped bond or coupon), you may have to figure the correct amount of OID to report on your return.
+However, depending on the type of debt instrument, the issue or acquisition date, and other factors (for example, if you paid acquisition or bond premium, or the obligation is a stripped bond or coupon), you may have to figure the correct amount of OID to report on your return.
 See Pub.
 1212 for details on how to figure the correct OID.
-See the instructions above for a covered security acquired with acquisition premium year, see Pub.
+See the instructions above for a covered security acquired with acquisition premium.

+Box 2.
+Shows qualified stated interest on this obligation for the year, which is an amount separate from the QID.
+If you held the obligation the entire year, report this amount as interest income on your tax return.
+If you discosed of the obligation or acquired it from another holder during the year, see Pub.
 550 for reporting instructions.
 If there is an amount in both boxes 2 and 8, the amount in box 2 is interest on a U.S. Treasury obligation and is exempt from state and local income taxes.
 If there is an amount in both boxes 2 and 11, the amount in box 2 is tax-exempt interest and is not included in interest income on your tax return.
 In general, see how to report tax-exempt interest in the Instructions for Form 1040 and 1040-SR.

-Box 2.
-Shows qualified stated interest on this obligation for the year, which is an amount separate from the OID.
-If you held the obligation the entire year, report this amount as interest income on your tax return.
-If you disposed of the obligation or acquired it from another holder during the deduction withheld